Boy, 3, in 'very serious condition’ after shooting inside north Minneapolis home

-A 3-year-old boy was shot and seriously wounded Friday inside a north Minneapolis home, and police are working to determine what happened.
+A 3-year-old boy was shot and seriously wounded Friday inside a north Minneapolis home, and police are working to determine the origin of the gunfire.

 Officers were called at 11 a.m. to the home in the 2700 block of N. Thomas Avenue on a report of a "medical situation," said police spokesman John Elder.
 Fire and ambulance crews were already on scene tending to the boy's gunshot wound.